So many bean dips, so little time! This particular hot Mexican bean dip however, is a little chunkier than the rest and… dare I say, more delicious!

 However, no actual meat.
 This is a vegetarian dip.
 Could you add chicken or ground beef?
 Absolutely.
 Two or three big bites in though, and you may feel as though you just finished a meal.
 So I personally prefer to keep this bean dip light and meat-free.
 Up to you though.

-I add a heavy serving of green chilies, tomatoes, a relatively small amount of cream cheese and dollops of sour cream just for a flavor boost.
-Overall, it’s lighter than a lot of other beans dips in that it’s not just a thick mass of cheese and beans.
+I add a heavy serving of green chilies, tomatoes, cream cheese, shredded cheese, taco seasoning and few dollops of sour cream just for a flavor boost.
+Overall, it’s different than a lot of other beans dips in that it’s not just a thick mass of cheese and beans.
 It’s got a nice texture and depth of flavors.

 What can you serve with this bean dip?

 Well, naturally this bean dip pairs up nicely with a big tortilla chip.
 The Mr. likes the thick yellow corn chips but they aren’t really my favorite.
 However, this dip is pretty heavy duty so in this case I have to agree that the thicker chips really do a better job scooping.
 Since I don’t add any additional salt, the yellow corn chips also bring a salty-corn flavor that goes really well with the ingredients in this dip.
 So, again, up to you.
 If you’re a thin and crispy chip person, that’ll taste great too, you just may need to more carefully scoop.